TheSoftwareDesignLab/InstruAPK/README.md

 3. ``Output``: relative path of the folder where the instrumented APK will be created;
 4. ``ExtraCompFolder``:  relative path of the extra component folder (``InstruAPK/extra/``);
 5. ``InstrOperatorsDir``: relative path to the folder containing the operators.properties files for selecting the instrumentation operators.
-6. The last command is for storign the console output and use it in other tools.
-(It can be omitted)

 ### Example
 ```